Cogmasters/concord/README.md

 ### Design

-- Easy to use for the end users: we provide internal synchronization so that the user may provide scalability for his application without having to worry excessively about race-conditions.
+- Easy to use for the end users: we provide internal synchronization so that the user may provide scalability to his applications without having to excessively worry about race-conditions.
 All transfers made with Orca are thread-safe by nature.

 - Easy to reason about the code: we use the most native data structures,